 COVID-19 and NextFab

 On March 17th, all NextFab locations closed for business in compliance with Philadelphia’s sanction for all non-essential businesses.
-Along with other local manufacturers, makers, hospitals, universities and small businesses, NextFab is assisting in constructing much needed medical personal protective equipment (PPE).
-Utilizing our makerspace’s equipment, including 3D printers, CNC machines, and programming, as well as local resources and staff, have made headway on sourcing sterile and effective solutions on the PPE shortage.
+Along with other local manufacturers, makers, hospitals, universities and small businesses, NextFab assisted in constructing much needed medical personal protective equipment (PPE).
+Utilizing our makerspace’s equipment and staff we helped produce masks, face shields and assisted companies in producing essential parts for their medical equipmnet.

 While the NextFab Makerspace is closed, we wanted to provide all our makers ways to enjoy making at home.
 Take a tour of our staff maker spaces as we take our own take on the classic MTV show, with NextFab Cribs.
 Or tune into our NextFab webinars series, as we interview those involved with providing solutions to the PPE shortage during COVID-19 crisis.
 Finally, follow along in our Mane Alongs as NextFab staff demonstrate how to make projects at home, with a few materials and some power tools.